AlexMcGilvray/HaxeSummerJam2024/docs/design_doc.md

 Due to time constraints there's currently no win/lose goal.
 You just gradually make a larger and more varied garden.

+# Planning and milestones

-# Milestone 1 goal : basic moving player and world
+## Milestone 1 goal : basic moving player and world

 - [DONE] Player that moves around
 - [DONE] World loaded from a map in tiled
 - [DONE] Grass system with cuttable grass
  - [DONE] Grass randomly emits dummy materials

-# Milestone 2 goal : materials
+## Milestone 2 goal : materials

 - [DONE] Crafting material definition
 - [DONE] Player can pickup crafting materials